 Here’s a fuller look at UC Davis tuition and financial aid in 2017:

 - The average student debt of a UC Davis graduate is $19,276

 Now, what is life like at UC Davis?
 Let’s take a look.

 UC Davis Location

-UC Davis is located in Davis, California, west of Sacremento.
+UC Davis is located in Davis, California, west of Sacramento.

-The school is often referred to as one of the “Public Ivies” meaning that it is a publicly funded university that provide education quality on par with the Ivy League.
+The school is often referred to as one of the “Public Ivies” meaning that it is a publicly funded university that provides education quality on par with the Ivy League.

 Remember, you’re going to UC Davis for its excellent academics!
 Below is a look at what academic life will be like.